An example of a topologically non-rigid foliation of the complex projective plane: Local study of the saddle-node singularity

 We look now for $\varphi$ on $\ww{\overline{D}}\times\ww C$ as we'll extend it to the entire projective plane in the next section.
 As was noticed in Proposition~\ref{pro:tricky} we cannot preserve globally the $x$-variable in the four directions $\left\{ \cos\arg x^{2}=0\right\} $.
 Hence we build a new (sectorial) variable $X^{\pm}\left(x,y\right)$ which will mostly be the identity except in the neighbourhood of those forbidden directions.
-We define where $f^{\pm}$ is a functional parameter which will be adjusted in the sequel to suit our needs, and where $c^{\pm}$ is the function holomorphic on $\mathcal{V}^{\pm}$ defined by the relation For any fixed $x$ the partial function $y\mapsto c^{\pm}\left(x,y\right)$ is a diffeomorphism of $\ww C$.
+We define